What is the purpose of the Honors College?

 Who Qualifies for the Honors College?

-Students with a 3.5 GPA and a 23 ACT receive automatic admittance to the Honors College.
-However, any student who is intellectually inquisitive and desires challenge is strongly encouraged to apply.
+Students with at least a 3.5 GPA and/or a 24 ACT receive automatic admittance to the Honors College.
+However, any student who is intellectually inquisitive and desires an academic challenge is strongly encouraged to apply.